Samuddeta/Samuddeta_Portfolio/README.md

  # Conclusion
  * Depending on dataset provided it will Predict the email feature
  * In the provided data set it is predicted spam mail and ham mail

+# Project 3:Prediction Using Linear Regression
+# Problem Statement
+* Predict the percentage of a student based on the number of study hour

+## Code and Resource used
+* Python version 3.7
+* Packages:Pandas,numpy,scikitlearn,Matplotlib

+# Attributes
+ * Hours
+ * Scores

+# Data Handling
+ * Importing Libraries
+ * Loading dataset
+ * Preparing the data
+ * Training the Algorithm
+ * Making Predictions
+ * Evaluation of the model
+ * What will be predicted score if a student studies for 9.25 hrs/ day?

+ # Conclusion
+ * We can Predict score based on number of hours student studied
+ * Predcited By providing input data i.e number of hours,predicted the student score.